MiralotWhy MiralotHow toFAQRegister nowLogin

 Your rights: You may object to this processing under Art.
 21 GDPR by contacting legal@miralot.com

-Profiling: We may create pseudonymous user profiles to better understand user needs and tailor our services.
-These profiles are based on:
+We analyse usage data to understand how users interact with our platform and to improve our services.
+We may create pseudonymous user profiles to better understand user needs and tailor our service.

-Individual users are not identified in aggregate reports.
-Profiles are deleted or anonymized within 2 years of account closure.
+Profiles are deleted or anonymised within 2 years of account closure.

 Legal basis: Art.
 6(1)(f) GDPR (legitimate interest in business development and service improvement)

-Your rights: You may object to profiling under Art.
-21 GDPR by contacting legal@miralot.com
+Your rights: You may object to profiling at any time under Art.
+21 GDPR by contacting legal@miralot.com.
+Upon objection, we will cease profiling your data.

 4.5 Legal Compliance